-Rizatriptan benzoate tablets USP contain rizatriptan benzoate, a selective 5-hydroxytryptamine{1B/1D} (5-HT{1B/1D}) receptor agonist.
+Rizatriptan benzoate tablets contain rizatriptan benzoate, a selective 5-hydroxytryptamine{1B/1D} (5-HT{1B/1D}) receptor agonist.
+Rizatriptan benzoate is described chemically as: N,N-dimethyl-5-(1H-1,2,4-triazol-1-ylmethyl)-1H-indole-3-ethanamine monobenzoate and its structural formula is:

-Rizatriptan benzoate is described chemically as: N,N-dimethyl-5-(1H-1,2,4-triazol-1-ylmethyl)-1H--indole-3-ethanamine monobenzoate and its structural formula is:
+$C{15}H{19}N_5 \bullet C_7H_6O_2 M.W.
+391.47$

-Its molecular formula is $C{15}H{19}N_5 \cdot C_7H_6O_2$, representing a molecular weight of the free base of 269.35.
-Rizatriptan benzoate is a white to almost white crystalline powder that is soluble in water at about 42 mg per mL (expressed as free base) at 25°C.
+The molecular weight of the free base is 269.4.
+Rizatriptan benzoate is a white to almost white, crystalline powder that is soluble in water at about 42 mg per mL (expressed as free base) at 25°C.

-Rizatriptan benzoate tablets USP are available for oral administration in strengths of 5 mg and 10 mg (corresponding to 7.265 mg or 14.53 mg of the benzoate salt, respectively).
-Each compressed tablet contains the following inactive ingredients: corn starch, iron oxide red, lactose monohydrate, magnesium stearate, microcrystalline cellulose, and pregelatinized starch (maize).
+Rizatriptan benzoate tablets are available for oral administration in strengths of 5 and 10 mg (corresponding to 7.265 mg or 14.53 mg of the benzoate salt, respectively).
+Each compressed tablet contains the following inactive ingredients: lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized corn starch, and sodium starch glycolate.